brian-w-zhang/mern-ecommerce/README.md

 11. **React 18 Upgrade:**
     - Upgraded the application to React 18, utilizing createRoot for improved rendering.

 Stay tuned for more details!
 Currently adding more products and sorting features.
+Changing Heroku deployment to proper domain soon.